 During the aperitif, the consumption of a large choice of products is offered to the French.
 Moreover, it is thanks to the chosen accompaniments that we can distinguish two types of aperitifs.

-• L’apéro (The simple aperitif): this refers to alcoholic or non-alcoholic drinks accompanied by classic appetizers such as peanuts, olives, nuts, chips, grapes.
-You can add more expensive food such as French cheese or some French deli meats as saucisson(=French sausage).
+• L’apéro (The simple aperitif): this refers to alcoholic or non-alcoholic drinks accompanied by classic appetizers such as peanuts, olives, nuts, chips, and grapes.
+You can add more expensive food such as French cheese or some French deli meats such as saucisson(=French sausage).
 This is easy to prepare, you just need most of the time just a knife to cut the saucisson or bread.
 A simple one that I like is some beers plus French pickles (the little ones) plus saucisson and olives, yummy!

 • L’apéro dînatoire (aperitif buffets): the goal is to replace the dinner with a large quantity of small elaborate appetizers.
-You might find some toast with some cream, little quiches, even mini pizzas.
+You might find some toast with some cream, little quiches, and even mini pizzas.
 Those kinds of apéro are popular amongst mid-age and senior French people probably because it takes more cooking skills and money.